Gale (given name)

 Gale is a given name.
 It has seen masculine and feminine use consecutively in the United States.

 Gale as a man's name is from an English surname, ultimately from Middle English gaile "jovial".

-As a woman's name, it is a short form of the biblical name Abigail.
+As a woman's name, it is often a short form of the name Abigail.
 It can also be used as a form of the name Galen, a name derived from that of the ancient Greek physician, meaning "tranquil."

 It was almost exclusively a masculine name before 1935; in the later 1930s, it became a popular variant of the feminine name Abigail.
 Feminine usage surpassed masculine usage in 1940, leading to a further decline in masculine usage, and Gale was predominantly a feminine name when it peaked in popularity in the later 1950s.
 Its popularity decreased rapidly in the 1960s, falling below rank 1,000 in 1971.
 In the 1990 census, it was ranked 4,209.